vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

         func biometricFaceCapture(parameters: BiometricFaceCaptureParameters, viewController: UIViewController, completionHandler: @escaping (Result<BiometricFaceCaptureReport, FaceCaptureReportError>) -> Void)
     ```

-The SDK provides UI solutions for the capture process and photo preview, as shown in the images
+The SDK provides UI solutions for the capture process, as shown in the images
 below.
-The use of the photo preview depends on the BiometricFaceCaptureParameters passed to the
-biometricFaceCapture method.
-Below is an example of that object:
+Below is an example of the BiometricFaceCaptureParameters:

 === "Android"